-According to formal European Commission (EC) guidelines, a Horizon 2020 project proposal must appoint a consortium beneficiary to serve as the central contact point and represent the consortium towards the EC, also known as the ‘Coordinator’.
+According to formal European Commission (EC) guidelines, a Horizon 2020 project proposal must appoint a consortium beneficiary to serve as the central contact point and represent the consortium towards the EC.
+This is also known as the ‘Coordinator’.
 Correspondingly, the coordinator’s budget includes a designated share for project management activities.
 But what exactly does it mean to be appointed as a Horizon 2020 project coordinator?
 What are the potential responsibilities and implications of such a role in the project consortium?
 What are some tips to keep in mind as you choose your project coordinator (or decide to become one yourself)?
 The following post is exactly for you.

 The natural process of Horizon 2020 project development includes the initiation and framing of the scientific outline, formulating a solid consortium, leading the proposal writing efforts, including the division of work and allocation of tasks, as well as dictating a budget share to each partner, consolidate the administrative sections of the proposal – such as ethical issues and partners profiles – and the actual submission of the complete proposal.

 It is common that the initiator of the project proposal is usually, and almost automatically, the project’s coordinator.
 However, in many cases it stems from an inertial force of habit that unfortunately may ignore the potential implications that it might have on the project’s implementation.